 Q: What is the volume of data to be loaded?

 Q: Is a historical upload of data required?

-Q: For which period the data should be loaded (specific month, week, year, etc.)?
+Q: For which time period should the data be loaded (specific month, week, year, etc.)?

 If sending events: